 In identifying whether to have insurance of your fund, trustees have to look at the benefits and drawbacks of having their insurance in their SMSF.

 Some Of The Benefits Of Having Smsf Insurance Include:

-- Making use of your smsf insurance to cover insurance is a method of having insurance without it affecting on your cash flow.
+- Making use of your SMSF insurance to cover insurance is a method of having insurance without it affecting your cash flow.
 People could find they do not have the extra funds to fund insurance; therefore money within the SMSF is a proven way for this.

 - SMSF insurance is legally bound to think about insurance policy for every person in their fund in preparing their fund’s outlay strategy.
 However, this does not mean insurance within your SMSF is mandatory.
 Members might have a proper level of cover beyond one’s account, though you can find rewards that insurance as part of your SMSF might provide.